Green Bay Glory

-Green Bay Glory is an American soccer club based in Ashwaubenon and Appleton, Wisconsin.
+Green Bay Glory is an American soccer club based in Appleton, Wisconsin.
 The organization was founded in 2019 and currently fields a women's squad, which plays in Women's Premier Soccer League, and a men's squad, which plays in the Midwest Premier League.

 Women's team history

 On January 11, 2019, Kerry Geocaris and Melissa Cruz-Cuene announced a new Women's Premier Soccer League (WPSL) team in Green Bay.
 Geocaris, a Green Bay native, had previously played for the Milwaukee Torrent in the WPSL and cited a lack of competitive women's soccer opportunities in the Green Bay area as a major factor in forming the Glory.
 The team was announced to play in the newly-formed Midwest Division as one of 29 expansion teams for the league.
 During the 2019 season, they played at Aldo Santaga Stadium at the University of Wisconsin–Green Bay.

 The team's 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic.
 Prior to the 2022 season, the Green Bay Glory departed the WPSL and joined the USL W League, and moved to Capital Credit Union Park in Ashwaubenon.
 The team added former United States women's national team forward and Appleton, Wisconsin, native Sarah Hagen to the coaching staff.

 The team returned to the WPSL for the 2024 season.